greninja517/terraform-s3-web-hosting/README.md

 # terraform-s3-web-hosting
-This repository contains the terraform code that provisions the necessary resources in aws to host a simple static website in S3 Bucket.
+This repository contains the terraform code that provisions the necessary resources in aws to host a simple static website in S3 Bucket with necessary bucket policies for public access.

 ## How to RUN ?